-If you are having problems getting an order through for whatever reason, please do just make a note of the items you want and call us on 01642 241395 and we will take the order over the phone.
-We are open 8.00am to 4.30pm and we will process your order quickly and in a friendly manner.
+If you are having problems getting an order through for whatever reason, please do just make a note of the items you want and call us on 01642 241395 and if we can not solve the problem, we will take the order over the phone.
+We are open 8.30am to 4.30pm and we will process your order quickly and in a friendly manner.

 Questions about contacting us

 Here at Weschenfelders, we endeavour to help our customers as much as possible.
-Therefore if you have any questions, need any advice or if you are just stuck and in need of a little help please feel free to contact us and we will strive to help you.
-Either on the "contact us" page, by phone on 01642 241395 or if you would like to send us a letter - our address is Weschenfelder Direct Ltd, 10 Copeland Court, Riverside, Middlesbrough TS2 1RN.
-We are open from 9am-4.30pm Monday to Friday.
+Therefore if you have any questions, need any advice or if you are just stuck and in need of a little help, please feel free to contact us and we will strive to help you.
+Either on the "Contact Us" page, by phone on 01642 241395 or if you would like to send us a letter - our address is Weschenfelder Direct Ltd, 10 Copeland Court, Riverside, Middlesbrough TS2 1RN.
+We are open from 8.30am-4.30pm Monday to Friday.
 So please feel free to contact us, we look forward to hearing from you!

 Questions about Natural Sausage Casings

 A lot of websites and books say that Hog Casings are the easiest to use for beginners.
 They are certainly more robust and easier to thread over the nozzle of your stuffer, but we feel with just a little more patience the Sheep Casings are not that much harder.
 We would advise to make the size of sausage you really prefer and choose the casings accordingly.
 Hog Casings will make a thicker Cumberland or BBQ type of sausage while Sheep Casings make a thinner 'chipolata' or breakfast sausage.
 For ease of use, the pre spooled casings are a great option for beginners.